Xan-Vados/SlackUptimeMonitor/README.md

 $tail -f /root/uptimenotifier.log
 ~~~~

-Note that the script is written in Python3.5.
+Note that the script is written in Python 3.5.

 ### Step 2 -  Setup the config variables